Batman signaled to save world during COVID-19 pandemic

 SOUTHWICK, Mass.
-(WWLP) – A Southwick resident got creative while staying at home during the COVID-19 pandemic.
+(WWLP) – A Massachusetts resident got creative while staying at home during the COVID-19 pandemic.

 Sean of Southwick created the bat signal in his back yard on Wednesday and told 22News, “he hopes he comes to save the day or year.”